Living Abroad in Costa Rica

 Costa Rica is touted as a bargain, but I was surprised by how expensive it is.
 Expatriates have told me there are two economies: one for Ticos (Costa Ricans) and the other for gringos (expatriates).
 Gringos are charged considerably more for products and services.
 To stretch your dollars do the following:

-- Learn Spanish: the expatriates who do are in a better position to negotiate costs, enjoy and more fully fit into the culture, and make more friends.
+Learn Spanish: the expatriates who do are in a better position to negotiate costs, enjoy and more fully fit into the culture, and make more friends.

-- Initiate service-providing business opportunities targeted toward tourists and expatriates.
+Initiate service-providing business opportunities targeted toward tourists and expatriates.

-- Avoid areas with high concentrations of North Americans; prices go up there.
+Avoid areas with high concentrations of North Americans; prices go up there.

 Buy properties during preconstruction or construction phases to lower the purchase price and maximize appreciation.

-- Always get a price ahead of time, and don’t feel uncomfortable negotiating prices.
+Always get a price ahead of time, and don’t feel uncomfortable negotiating prices.
 It is part of the culture.

-- Get rid of the “shop until you drop” mentality.
+Get rid of the “shop until you drop” mentality.
 Bartering, house sitting, and doing without imported brand-name foods and instead eating local products and buying fresh foods in bulk at local markets can stretch your dollars and enable you to live within $1,500 to $2,500 a month very comfortably.

-Costa Rica is not for Everyone
+Costa Rica is Not for Everyone

 North Americans and Europeans are flocking to Costa Rica because of its beauty and biodiversity, peaceful lifestyle, stable democratic government, and growing economy.
-However, living in Costa Rica is not for everyone and requires an adventure-seeking spirit, good heath, and mobility.
+However, living in Costa Rica is not for everyone and requires an adventure-seeking spirit, good health, and mobility.
 You cannot be afraid of bugs, snakes, and crocodiles.
-There are pot holes to cross, steps to climb, and a very different culture to embrace.
+There are potholes to cross, steps to climb, and a very different culture to embrace.
 Lack of efficiency and amenities can be a big adjustment.
 “Tico time” is more flexible than “gringo time.”
 Costa Rica is a developing country, not a developed country, and expectations have to reflect this fact.

 One has to slow down and smell the ficas.
-But you also have to be a self starter; someone with lots of hobbies and interests.
+But you also have to be a self-starter; someone with lots of hobbies and interests.
 Otherwise, you can slip into the bar stool culture of some expatriates.